The importance of Proper Tree Identification: How to Know whether a Tree is protected

-Trees play a crucial role in our environment by providing shade, fresh air and aesthetic value our surroundings.
-However, not all trees are equal and some carry extra protection status, which makes it illegal to carry out any activity without authorization.
-If you are considering having a tree removed it is essential to know the protection status of the tree you’re considering and what steps you’ll need to take to comply with the laws.
-In this article, we will guide you through the steps to determine if a tree is secured and the steps you will need to do to ensure that you are following the law.
+Trees play an important role in our environment, providing shade, clean air and aesthetic value our surroundings.
+However, not all trees are equal and some carry an additional status of protection, making it illegal to carry out any work without obtaining permission.
+If you’re thinking of having a tree removed it is crucial to be aware of the protection status of the tree being considered and the steps you need to take to ensure compliance with the laws.
+In this article, we will guide you through the steps to determine if trees are safe and exactly what steps you will need take to be sure you comply with the law.

-A protected tree is one that can be subject to specific legal restrictions and it is unlawful to work on a protected tree without obtaining the necessary permissions.
-There are two kinds of protection that trees could be protected by - statutory protection and preservation orders.
+A protected tree is one that can be subject to specific laws and regulations, and it’s illegal to do work on such a tree without having the appropriate permissions.
+There are two types of protection that a tree could be protected by - preservation orders and protection orders.

 Statutory protection

-In the context of legal protection trees are protected under laws and under the control of Tree Preservation Orders (TPOs).
-TPOs are put in place by local authorities to protect trees of significant public value and ensure they are not damaged or destroyed.
+Under statutory protection, trees are protected by law and are under the control of Tree Preservation Orders (TPOs).
+TPOs are issued by local authorities in order to protect trees of significant value to the public and ensure they are not damaged or destroyed.

 Preservation orders

-Preservation orders are similar to TPOs , but are put in place through the secretary of state for the Environment.
-Preservation orders for trees are considered to have an exceptional value and are shielded from any work, including felling.
+Preservation orders are like TPOs in that they are set up from the Secretary of State responsible for Environment.
+Trees with preservation orders are considered to have exceptional value and are shielded from any kind of work, including felling.

 What can I do to determine whether a tree is safe?

-To determine if a tree is protected, you need to check if it is subject to the protection of a TPO or preservation orders.
-This can be accomplished by contacting your local authority and asking them to search for records.
+To determine if the tree is protected, you must to verify if it’s under the protection of a TPO or preservation or protection order.
+It is done by contacting your authorities in your area and asking them search their archives.

 TPO search

-To find an TPO You can reach your local Tree and Woodland officer from your local authority.
-They will be able to tell you if the tree is protected.
-They will also be able to guide you about the next steps to do if your tree is in a protected area.
+To search for a TPO to locate one, contact your local Tree and Woodland officer at your local authority.
+They will be able to tell you whether the tree is in the protection.
+They will also be able to advise you about the next steps to follow if the tree is in a protected area.

 Preservation order search

-If you are looking for a preservation permit, you must contact secretary of state for Environment.
-They can tell you whether the tree is in the protected zone and will provide the information you require and direction.
+To search for a preservation order you must contact the Secretary of State for the Environment.
+They can inform you if the tree is protected and will provide the required information and guidelines.

 FAQs: